Dfunn1k/holbertonschool-validation/module3_task2/README.md

 * The website is expected to be generated into the directory module1_task2/dist/
 * GNU Make version 3.81 or 4.0 must be used
+* The “Build” step should be executed by the command make build, “Clean” by make clean and “Post” by make post.

 ## Lifecycle

 * build: Generate the website from the markdown and configuration files in the directory dist/.
+* clean: Cleanup the content of the directory dist/
 * post: Create a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME.
+* package: produces a file awesome-website.zip that containing the dist/ directory
+* lint: correct readme's
 * help: Shows a short help description about Makefile usage.

 ## Usage